dmacneill/AxisID/README.md

 <img src="figures/model_performance.svg" width=800>
 </p>

-Model 3 gives the best performance, despite having a lower parameter count than Model 4 and Model 5.
+Model 3 gives the best performance, despite having fewer parameters than Model 4 and Model 5.
 I decided to retrain Model 3 with a step-decay and 1cycle learning rate policy.
 The best results were obtained with the 1cycle policy:

 <p align ="center">
 <img src="figures/1clr_training.svg" width=1000>